StbSharp/StbRectPackSharp/README.md

     // Pack a few rectangles
-    // data1, data2, data3 are arbitrary user objects that will be stored within instances of PackRectangle class packer.PackRect(10, 10, data1);
+    // data1, data2, data3 are arbitrary user objects that will be stored within instances of PackRectangle class
+    // PackRect returns either object of PackRectangle class(packing was succesful) or null(no more place) packer.PackRect(10, 10, data1);
     packer.PackRect(15, 10, data2);
     packer.PackRect(2, 2, data3);